sg-s/srinivas.gs_mtools/README.md

 # Installation

-The reccomended way to install this is to use my package manager:
+The reccomended way to install this is to use my package manager (which is included in this repo):

 ```
 >> urlwrite('http://srinivas.gs/install.m','install.m');
->> install srinivas.gs_mtools
+>> install sg-s/srinivas.gs_mtools
 ```

 or you can install using `git`